schuboe/News-classification/README.md

 # News-classification
 Code and datasets for text classification of news articles (language detection, topic identification, web scraping, Streamlit app)

-This project was carried out in May/June 2023 as the final project of the Data Science course at WBS Coding School.
+This project was carried out in May/June 2023 as the final project of the Data Science course offered by WBS Coding School.

 **Text classification** refers to the categorization of text documents based on their content.
 In this project, I addressed two text classification problems: language detection and topic identification.